 Language models are an essential element of natural language processing, central to tasks ranging from spellchecking to machine translation.
 Given an arbitrary piece of text, a language model determines whether that text belongs to a given language.

 We can give a concrete example with a probabilistic language model, a specific construction which uses probabilities to estimate how likely any given string belongs to a language.
-Consider a probabilistic English language model \( P_E \).
+Consider a probabilistic English language model PE.
 We would expect the probability

-\[P_E(\text{I went to the store})\]
+PE(I went to the store)

 to be quite high, since we can confirm this is valid English.
 On the other hand, we expect the probabilities

-\[P_E(\text{store went to I the}), P_E(\text{Ich habe eine Katz})\]
+PE(store went to I the),PE(Ich habe eine Katz)

 to be very low, since these fragments do not constitute proper English text.